 There are a handful of ways that passengers can secure reduced ticket prices for trains from Milan to La Spezia.
 Specifically, intercity trains are usually less expensive, as is the final train of the day.
 Additionally, when there are routes that are a combination of intercity and regional train lines, these options tend to be more economical.
 Travelers who are happy for a basic fare will find that the super economy fares come at the lowest cost—this is because they are non-refundable and non-exchangeable.
 For those who have a clear sense of their travel itinerary, another great way to secure a reduced price is to book the ticket in advance of the journey, as prices may increase for day-of purchases.

-Passengers board the train most frequently from Milano Centrale, which is located around 1 mile (s) / 2 km away from the city center, and they get off the train at La Spezia Centrale, located 1 mile (s) / 2 km away from the city center.
+Passengers board the train most frequently from Milano Centrale, which is located around 2.3 miles (3.7 km) away from the city centre, and they get off the train at La Spezia Centrale, located 1.9 miles (3.1 km) away from the city centre.

 Here are some other resources that might have the information you need